Statement of Safeguarding Principles

 ii) Those who act on behalf of the Church should not meet or work alone with a child or vulnerable adult where the activity cannot be seen unless this is necessary for pastoral reasons, in which case a written note of this will be made and kept noting date, time and place of visit.

-iii) The church premises will be assessed for safety for children and vulnerable adults and the risk assessment report will be given annually to the Church Council in written form.
+iii) The church premises will be assessed by the Church Safeguarding Officer with the property steward and/or their representatives at least annually for safety for children and vulnerable adults and the risk assessment report will be given annually to the Church Council in written form.
 This will include fire safety procedures.
 The Church Council will consider the extent to which the premises and equipment are suitable or should be made more suitable.

 v) Promotion of safeguarding is recognised to include undertaking those tasks which enable all God’s people to reach their full potential.
 The Church Council will actively consider the extent to which it is succeeding in this area.